 Play can continue in a very light rain.
 At the discretion of the umpire and tour supervisor, play can be suspended if the conditions are unsafe.
 In that instance, play will resume when possible after the weather clears and the court is prepared once again for play.
-The best way to stay current with any delays is by following the tournament's twitter feed.
+The best way to stay current with any delays is by checking the tournament's Twitter feed.

-USTA members are eligible for a discount on both season and daily tickets; please call the box office for more information.
+USTA members are eligible for a discount on both season and daily tickets.
+If purchasing for a group of 10 or more, discounts are available.
+Please call the box office for more information.

-The draw is made the same way at every tournament.
+The draw is made in accordance with the ATP Tour rules.
 First, the seeds (the highest-ranked players in the draw) are placed in the draw (No. 1 on the first line, No. 2 on the last line and then the others in alternating order on pre-determined lines).
 Once the seeds are in place, the other players are drawn at random and placed on the empty lines -- starting at the top and going down the draw until it is filled.

 During the tournament, the schedule is made daily and usually is available around 6 p.m.
-It is then posted on this web site.
+It is then posted on the Schedules page.